Skip to main content

 How’s that for a 360-degree customer view!

-Looking at the Financial Account Roles, you’re probably wondering: why is the Joint Owner role listed three times, but assigned to Rachel Adams only twice?
-That’s because it’s not a bug, but a feature!
-Click View All under the Financial Account Roles section for an expanded view and you’ll see some interesting things going on there.
+Looking at the Financial Account Roles, you’re probably wondering: Why is the Joint Owner role listed three times, but assigned to Rachel Adams only twice?
+That’s not a bug, but a feature!
+Select View All under the Financial Account Roles section for an expanded view and you’ll see some interesting things going on there.

 Detailed view of the financial account roles associated with Nigel’s Investment Account

-Any changes made to the roles associated with a financial account are automatically reflected in the Financial Account Roles related list of that account.
+Any changes made to the roles related to a financial account are automatically reflected in the Financial Account Roles related list for that account.
 Now that you know how financial account roles work, let’s create one!

 Create a Financial Account Role